toddholo/notes/README.md

 # notes
-These are notes, install guides, bits of fluff found and discovered
+These are notes, install guides, bits of stuff that can be usefull